wp-plugins/catwalker/readme.txt

 = Related Posts Listing =

 You can automatically add a list of related posts or pages to the end of every post or page by checking the appropriate box on the Settings > Writing page.
 You can designate specific categories or attributes to be included, you can specify categories or attributes whose child-terms will be included, or you can leave those inputs blank to list related posts for all terms.
-This function will operate only on your CatWalker default taxonomy.
+In a similar way, you can list terms for which to include no related-posts lists.
+The automated related-posts listing will operate only on your CatWalker default taxonomy.

 == Installation ==